This article provides information about two types of benefits for families with children: child and youth benefit and child allowance.

 If you live in Denmark and work exclusively in another Nordic country, you will in general, be covered by the social security system in the country where you work.
 As a rule, this means that you have the right to family benefits from the country where you work.
 You should contact the authorities in the country where you work to ask them to advise you about the rules.

 If the child's other parent works in Denmark, you should receive Danish family benefits.
 If family benefits from the country where you work are higher than the benefits in Denmark, the other country will pay the difference.
-If the benefit from the other country is lower than in Denmark, you will not receive family benefits form the other country.
+If the benefit from the other country is lower than in Denmark, you will not receive family benefits from the other country.

 If you live in Denmark and receive a pension from another Nordic country, and the child's other parent is not working in Denmark, you do not have the right to Danish family benefits.
 This is because you are not covered by the Danish social security system.
 You must instead contact the authorities in the country from which you receive your pension.